 4. Fleet Week Celebrations in October: Every October, the Blue Angels make an appearance in SF during Fleet Week.
 Not only do the Blue Angels perform, but you will also get the chance to see other areal acts, tour large ships, and more.
 During this weekend long event, Pier 39 adds even more fun.
 They feature live performers, music and other fun on both Saturday and Sunday.
 Click here for more details on Fleet Week.

 5. Tree Lighting Celebration: If you plan to visit in November, make sure to stop by for the Tree Lighting Celebrations.
 The pier sets up a 60-foot tree for the holidays and this is the time to see its lights sparkle in the night.
 Before the tree lighting ceremony, stop by for some free live music and other activities for the entire family.
-Click here to learn more about this and other tree lighting ceremonies in San Francisco and the Bay Area.
+Find more on this celebration here.
+Click here to learn more about other tree lighting ceremonies in San Francisco and the Bay Area.

 In addition to shopping and the other activities mentioned above, you will also find quite a few restaurants.
 Many are well known brands such as the Hard Rock Cafe.
 However, you will also find a few smaller, local restaurants on the pier.
 Here are some of the most popular: